 This story is for Miranda Kate's weekly flash challenge.

-My entry for this week is a little horror tale called Bones.
-Please note that anyone can join in with a story up to 750 words via Miranda's website.
-My story has 502 words for those who are counting.
-A PDF version can be downloaded from the link at the end of the story.
+Please note that anyone can join in with a story up to 750 words.
+My story has 747 words for those who are counting (not including the title and byline).

 by K. R. Smith